 Seek Financial Assistance

 If you’re unable to pay your medical bills, there are a number of options available to help you.
 You can seek financial assistance from charities or government programs.
 There are also a number of assistance programs available through hospitals and other healthcare providers.
-You can also look into medical billing advocacy services.
+You can also look into rcm in medical billing advocacy services.
 These services can help you negotiate with your healthcare provider to get a lower bill.

 Filing For Bankruptcy